RBWR-Development/books/01_Introduction.md

 Welcome to the Realistic Boiling Water Reactor simulator.

 If you are new to this experience, you will want to learn Unit #1 first.
 This unit is simplier and can be run alone.
 It is highly recommended that you start on a private server.
 Under the gear icon on the right there is an interactive startup guide which will teach you how to run the reactor in automatic mode.
-It is also advisable thad you at least review this whole manual and also refer to checklists which can be found in the control rooms.  *All texts placed in italics will refer to Unit #2 operations* and can be ingored at first.
+It is also advisable that you at least review this whole manual and also refer to checklists which can be found in the control rooms.  *All texts placed in italics will refer to Unit #2 operations* and can be ingored at first.

 Realistic Boiling Water Reactor simulator aims at realistic simulation of nuclear power plant operations although simplified a lot to allow for easy learning and challenging cooperative gameplay.
 We are currently developing much more complex similators (Covebay, Dunscom) but even when released RBWR should be picked first as a main tool to understand the basics without getting too much into details.